What Are Khan Academy Style Math Videos?

 Mathos AI

-Mathos AI (2025): The Next Generation of Khan Academy Style Videos
+Mathos AI (2025): The Next Evolution of Khan Academy Style Videos

-Mathos AI provides the most advanced animation explainer in math education, transforming abstract concepts into the clearest and most engaging visual explanations.
-Whether a student needs a tutor-style walkthrough for a hard question or an explanation of a mathematical proof, Mathos can instantly generate personalized videos tailored to their current learning needs.
+Mathos provides the most advanced animation explainer in math education, transforming abstract concepts into the clearest and most engaging visual explanations, animation and step by step, hand hold voiceover.
+No matter, if the student is facing a hard question and they wanna have a tutor style walk through experience, or explain the origin of mathematical proof to deepen their understanding, Mathos can instantly generate personalized videos tailored to the current learning needs.
+Students often find that after watching these explainers, suddenly, the concepts start to click with them, and the digital learning experience feels connected.
 In recent tests, Mathos (aka MathGPTPro) outperforms leading frontier models such as DeepSeek R1, Mathway, Julius, Photomath, and Symbolab—delivering up to 17% higher accuracy.

 Pros